WhatsApp Guide

 }

-After displaying the QR code, you need to listen for the user's scan, which indicates that the account is authenticated and connected to Unipile.
+After displaying the QR code or the pairing code, you need to listen for the user validation to know when the account is authenticated and connected to Unipile.
 You have 2 ways to achieve that.

-Option A : Long Request on GET Account Status
+Option A : Polling Request on GET Account Status

 In this option, you make a GET request to the Unipile API to check the account's status.
-The request will only resolve when the account status changes to "connected," indicating a successful authentication.
-This method can be implemented using a long polling mechanism in your application.
+The request will only resolve when the account is successfully connected.
+This method can be implemented using a polling mechanism in your application.

 Option B : Account Status Webhook

 An alternative approach is to set up an Account Status Webhook.
 This webhook will notify your application when the account status changes.
-You can listen for these webhook events and proceed accordingly when the status changes to "connected."
+You can listen for these webhook events and proceed accordingly when the account is connected.